gilatb/jay-query/README.md

 - `.addClass()`, `.removeClass()`, and `.toggleClass()` only take one class per time as argument.

 - `.hide()`, `.show()`, and `.toggle()` neither take any argument, nor generate any “fading” effect.

+- In case you want to use it, keep in mind that you have [Lodash](https://lodash.com/) available in your code.

 ## Extra credits